Diane's Pet Rescue

 Accepting Owner Surrender Dog into our Adoption Program:

-1. There must be shelter space or a foster home available for intake.
+1. There must be a foster home available for intake.
 If we have no space available we may be able to courtesy post your dog for you on our websites.

-3. The Owner Surrender dog must be spayed/neutered, up to date on shots, had a recent heartworm test with proof of treatment if positive and/or proof of heartworm preventative given monthly and ALL current vet records. (at dog owners expense unless rescue agrees to
+3. The dog must be spayed/neutered, up to date on shots, had a recent negative heartworm test with proof of test and/or proof of heartworm preventative given monthly and ALL current vet records.

 4. It is very important to be honest when filling out this form and when talking to the intake person.
 The more honest you are about your dog the easier it will be to find a new home for him/her.

 5. The Owner must agree to sign a legally binding contract agreeing to take their dog back into their possession within 48 hours of being notified if for any reason the dog is no longer considered adoptable.
-If we accept your dog into the Adoption Center and for any reason the dog exhibits signs of aggression or other issues that no longer make him/her adoptable you will need to take him/her back.
+If we accept your dog into our care and for any reason the dog exhibits signs of aggression or other issues that no longer make him/her adoptable you will need to take him/her back.

 6. Once adopted, we WILL NOT get your dog back for you.
 Once you have signed the dog over to us and you change your mind, you will have to go through the same process as all other adopters and will be expected to pay the full adoption fee.